-Traditionally, licensing has been required by law in order to enter certain professions.
+Traditionally, licensing has been required by law in order for trained individuals to enter certain professions.
 It is the most restrictive form of occupational regulation; activities covered by the occupational scope of practice may not legally be performed without prior authorization, which can only be granted by the appropriate government agency.

-Certification has typically been a voluntary program that recognizes individuals who have achieved beyond the basic level of competency necessary to practice in a profession.
+Certification has typically been a voluntary program that recognizes individuals who have acquired skills beyond the basic level of competency necessary to practice in a profession.
 Lack of certification does not usually exclude a person from practice, as is the case with licensing (Johnson and Corgel 1983).